Brad Hand: Philadelphia Phillies (2022)

-Colorado Rockies (2023–present)
+Colorado Rockies (2023)

 On March 4, 2023, the Colorado Rockies signed Hand to a one-year, $2 million contract, with a team option for 2024.
-Colorado had been in need of a veteran left-handed reliever after losing Lucas Gilbreath to ulnar collateral ligament reconstruction.
+Colorado had been in need of a veteran left-handed reliever after losing Lucas Gilbreath to Tommy John surgery.
+After using exclusively a four-seam fastball and slider combination since 2017, Hand introduced a cutter to his pitch rotation upon joining the Rockies.
+He had a strong start to the season, with 12 scoreless appearances in his first 16 outings for the Rockies, but then posted a 5.75 ERA in his next 24 appearances.
+This included back-to-back July outings in which he allowed four runs in one inning against the Detroit Tigers, followed by two runs in 1 2/3 innings against the San Francisco Giants.
+In 40 appearances for the Rockies that season, Hand had a 4.54 ERA, striking out 41 batters in 35 2/3 innings.

+Atlanta Braves (2023)

+On August 1, 2023, the Rockies traded Hand to the Atlanta Braves in exchange for minor league pitcher Alec Barger.
+There, he was their third left-handed option out of the bullpen, behind A. J. Minter and Dylan Lee.
+He made 20 appearances after the trade, during which he went 2–2 with a 7.50 ERA, striking out 18 batters in 18 innings.
+Hand also pitched one inning in Game 3 of the 2023 NLDS against the Phillies, during which he allowed a home run to Bryce Harper.
+At the end of the season, the Braves declined their end of Hand's $7 million mutual option for 2024, making him a free agent.

 Pitching style

 Hand's signature pitch is his slider, which he developed in 2015 with the aid of Marlins pitching coach Chuck Hernandez.
 He used the pitch less than 10 percent of the time during his final season in Miami, but it made up 36 percent of his pitches with the Padres in 2016 and 44 percent in 2017.
 By 2019, more than half of his pitchers were sliders.
 The slider effectively replaced Hand's curveball, which he abandoned when he became a relief pitcher, as he had difficulty throwing it for strikes.
 The slider is paired with a fastball, which is typically thrown as a sinker.
 Hand prefers to use the sinking fastball against right-handed hitters, either on the first pitch or when ahead on strikes.
-At their peak in 2018, Hand's average velocity was 93.6 mph for his fastball and 82.1 mph for his sinker.
-Two years later, these speeds had dropped to 91.4 mph for the fastball and 79.6 mph for the sinker.
+At their peak in 2018, Hand's average velocity was 93.6 mph for his fastball and 82.1 mph for his slider.
+Two years later, these speeds had dropped to 91.4 mph for the fastball and 79.6 mph for the slider.